jbcodeforce/ML-studies/docs/ml/generative-ai.md

 The methodology looks like:

-* Downselect models based on specific use case and tasks
+* Down select models based on specific use case and tasks
 * Human calibration of the models: understand behavior on certain tasks, fine tune prompts and assess against a ground truth using cosine-sim.
 Rouge scores can be used to compare summarizations, based on statistical word similarity scoring.
 * Automated evaluation of models: test scenario with deep data preparation, was is a good answer.
 LLM can be used as a judge: variables used are accuracy, coherence, factuality, completeness.
 Model card
 * ML Ops integration, self correctness